afragen/local-development/readme.txt

 Stable tag: trunk
 License: GPLv2

-<strong>Developers Only</strong> <br/>A plugin to place warning notices for plugins or themes that are in active development.
+<strong>Developers Only</strong> <br/>A plugin to place warning notices for plugins or themes that are in local development.
 Requires PHP 5.3 or greater.

 == Description ==
 This is a developer only plugin.
 Requires PHP 5.3 or greater.

-A plugin to place warning notices for plugins or themes that are in active development.
-Warning notices are placed on the plugins page, the themes page and the core update page.
+Places warning notices for plugins or themes that are in local development.
+Warning notices are placed on the plugins page and the themes page.
+Prevents updating of selected plugins/themes.

-Provides a warning notice so plugins or themes that are under local development and are updatable from the WordPress repo or other location show a warning message.
-Updating a plugin or theme under local development may cause data loss.

-Hopefully this warning prevents that occurrence.

 Pull Requests are welcome at https://github.com/afragen/local-development-upgrade-warning